-Loss Item 7: Loss of Income from Dismantled Commercial/Business Premises Persons Entitled Entitlements Application Guidelines Additional Services Expected Outcomes Any proprietor or businessman or artisan operating in premises, at the time of issuance of notice and/or Small and Medium Business: Cash grant of BDT 33,0009 for loss of business income by affected trader (based on average monthly income of BIWTA will directly pay the entitlement to the eligible displaced persons with Vulnerable EPs will be brought under income generating programme.
-Income support in post- displaced period.
+Loss Item 7: Loss of Income from Dismantled Commercial/Business Premises Persons Entitled Entitlements Application Guidelines Additional Services Expected Outcomes Any proprietor or businessman or artisan operating in premises, at the time of issuance of notice and/or identified by census.
+Small and Medium Business: Cash grant of BDT 33,000 for loss of business income by affected trader (based on average monthly income of BDT 16,500.00 for 2 months).
+Large Scale Business (Having Trade License and IT certificate): Cash grant of BDT110,000 for loss of large business income by affected trader (based on average monthly income of BDT 55,000 for 2 months).
+BIWTA will directly pay the entitlement to the eligible displaced persons with assistance from Social NGO.
+Vulnerable EPs will be brought under income generating programme.
+Income support in post-displaced period.
+Implementation Issues: Primary eligibility to be based on businessmen identified by census and/or DC/BIWTA joint verification.
+All the business operators will be entitled for grant against loss of business.

-9 In the approved RPF, the compensation amount for the loss of income of small and medium business was BDT 30,000 but considering the 10.16% inflation rate it has been increased to BDT 33,000 cash grant of for loss of small and medium business income, details given in Annexure 06.
+In the approved RPF, the compensation amount for the loss of income of small and medium business was BDT 30,000 but considering the 10.16% inflation rate it has been increased to BDT 33,000 cash grant of for loss of small and medium business income, details given in Annexure 06.